Dirac equation for strings: Introduction

-In the case of stings the "trick" $\lambda \to -\lambda$ cannot be performed as the eigenvalues here are measured in units of $\sqrt{\lambda}$ where $\lambda$ is the string world-volume tension.
-One therefore has to assume, following Dirac, that the negative energy/mass states are all filled.
+Coming back to the case of stings.
+Here the eigenvalues are measured in units of $\sqrt{\lambda}$ where $\lambda$ is the string world-volume tension.
+Consequently the "trick" $\lambda \to -\lambda$ cannot be performed, there are no $\lambda \leftrightarrow -\lambda$ partners and one has to assume, following Dirac, that the negative energy/mass states are all filled.